mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 For more advanced use cases you might be able to take advantage of:

 - [formik-material-ui](https://github.com/stackworx/formik-material-ui) Bindings for using Material-UI with [formik](https://jaredpalmer.com/formik).
-- [redux-form-material-ui](https://github.com/erikras/redux-form-material-ui) Bindings for using Material UI with [Redux Form](https://redux-form.com/).
+- [redux-form-material-ui](https://github.com/erikras/redux-form-material-ui) Bindings for using Material-UI with [Redux Form](https://redux-form.com/).
-- [mui-rff](https://github.com/lookfirst/mui-rff) Bindings for using Material UI with [React Final Form](https://final-form.org/react).
+- [mui-rff](https://github.com/lookfirst/mui-rff) Bindings for using Material-UI with [React Final Form](https://final-form.org/react).